top of page

 Powder skiing.
 Stay in Asahidake.
 B, D

-Day 8 — KAMUI and/or OUTBOUND DEPARTURE
+Day 8 — OPTIONAL SKIING, OUTBOUND DEPARTURE

 ITINERARY